 I am sure this is encouraging for a lot of people.
 So I wanted to show some examples of relevant female characters in some epic novels:

-Undoubtedly one of the most important characters in The Lord of the Rings (which if you loved you may like these suggestions) saga since she was the only one capable of defeating the fearsome Witch-king of Angmar (the leader of the Nazgûl or Ringwraiths), the one who could not be defeated by any man.
+Undoubtedly one of the most important characters in The Lord of the Rings (if you like this series check these books like the Lord of The Rings) saga since she was the only one capable of defeating the fearsome Witch-king of Angmar (the leader of the Nazgûl or Ringwraiths), the one who could not be defeated by any man.
 Warrior of Rohan, was continuously protected by both his uncle and his brother, not allowing her to fight.
 She had to deceive both and disguise as a man in order to go to the battlefield.
 Not only she fought as bravely as anyone, defeated the leader of the Nazgûl was one the reasons their army took advantage over Mordor’s.

 I couldn’t resist to include this quote: